 Emotional changes after heart surgery are not uncommon, and neither are periods of irritability and fatigue.
 Sometimes, changes in mood can be caused by medication for surgery’s aftermath, and not the surgery itself.
 If mood changes persist, the first step is to speak to the doctor(s) who performed the procedure.
 Those doctors will have seen these kinds of post-surgical problems before.
 Either they can advise what kind of treatment is needed, or they can refer you to someone who can provide more insight.

-If you have been taking prescription medicine, like Oxycontin, for post-surgical pain, talk to your doctor about stopping medication.
+If you have been taking prescription medicine, like Oxycontin, for post-surgical pain, talk to your doctor about stopping the medication.
 Oxycontin is addictive and other kinds of pain killers can be too.
 Don’t complicate your recovery with a drug problem.
 It may be surprising that exercise can help your body repair itself after surgery as well as help wean you from a prescription.
 You won’t start with weightlifting, or anything stressful.
-Walking, yoga, or stretching will do at first.
+Walking, yoga or stretching will do at first.
 Besides strengthening your body, exercise also releases chemicals such as hormones that make you feel good.

-For more information about open heart surgery, contact Ciuffio Heart Surgery.
+For more information about open-heart surgery, contact Ciuffio Heart Surgery.
 We can help.